 The Priority Services Register (PSR) helps energy companies like us look after customers who have extra communication, access or safety needs.

-It’s free and easy to join and gives extra support to those who need it.
+Free and easy to join for those who need it most

 The PSR promise